nodeca/bag.js/README.md

 __bag.js__ is loader for `.js` / `.css` and other files, that uses browser stores for caching.
 Consider it as alternative for other types of loaders for modern browsers, that reduce number of server requests, especially for mobile devices.
-Also __bag.js__  can be used as simple key/value storage, that don't require you to know details about IndexedDB and WebSQL.
+Also __bag.js__  can be used as simple key/value storage, that doesn't require you to know details about IndexedDB and WebSQL.

 This project is inspired by __[basket.js](http://addyosmani.github.io/basket.js/)__,